How to Express Emotions in Healthy Ways?

 Identifying that a particular feeling or many emotions are present is the first level of emotional awareness.
 At this level, we are fully mindful or aware of emotion (i.e., anger, sadness, happiness, surprise) when it first appears whether through a physical sensation or specific behavior.

-For example, consider the variation of physical changes you experience within your body when anger takes hold.
 You might feel heat surge through your body to the point that your face grows warm.
 Your heart may begin to beat fast, or you might fold your arms, subconsciously trying to hold it all inside so as not to explode.
 Some people report that they even experience an instant headache in response to this emotion.(Source)

 You might even give voice to the emotion in a roundabout way.
 Think about the last time your immediate response each time you hear the word of a decision made by an employer or your boss.
 Your quick reaction to a co-worker might be “I can’t believe they are going to do this” or “They don’t have a clue about what it is we do.
 This decision is ridiculous.”
 Your response is one that gives voice to anger and frustration.